mphillips67/A-and-C-Metabolomic-Trajectory-Project/README.md

 Major input and output files are available through Dryad (DOI: placehodler).

-If you have any questions, contact me at philmark@oregonstate.edu.
+If you have any questions, contact mysel (philmark@oregonstate.edu) or David Hubert (david.hubert@oregonstate.edu).